 Electronic Visit Verification Requirement

-In response to the federal 21st Century Cures Act, the Wisconsin Department of Health Services (DHS) is required to implement electronic visit verification (EVV) for Medicaid-covered personal care services and home health services.
+In response to the federal 21st Century Cures Act, the Wisconsin Department of Health Services (DHS) is requiring EVV for:

 Who does this requirement affect?

 This requirement affects all personal care and home health services, including services provided through: